 I like my friends.
 They’re school friends, work friends, friends I’ve accumulated via my husband, even family members.
 I’ve carefully cultivated them over the last thirty odd years.
 And when I say carefully, I mean mostly via the medium of alcohol, food and intense WhatsApp exchanges filled with bad puns and a running commentary on the latest TV show.
 Each one of them is pretty awesome in their own right, which is lucky for me because I have a confession to make…

 I hate making friends.

 Which is unfortunate.
-Especially when you desperately need to make new mum friends because that’s what the books say and frankly if you watch another episode of Jeremy Kyle on mute whilst singing ‘Wheels on the Bus’ you may just go insane.
+Especially when you desperately need to make new mum friends because that’s what the books say and frankly if you watch another episode of crappy daytime chat shows on mute whilst singing ‘Wheels on the Bus’ you may just go insane.
 So it’s time to suck it up and dive straight in.
 Cue our interpretation of the stages of making new friends (with babies).

 Stage One – Over-Politeness

 “Oh your child is called Adolf?
 What a LOVELY name”